Voltron: DVD releases

 The Fleet of Doom special was released on DVD early in 2007, as an online Voltron.com exclusive.
 Media Blasters released Fleet of Doom on July 28, 2009, as a full retail release.
 A Blu-ray version was planned, but it was delayed many times and was finally officially canceled.

 The first volume of the original series was released in the UK in 2007 by Manga Entertainment.

 According to TVShowsOnDVD.com, Voltron: The Third Dimension was to be released on DVD at some point, but no release date has been announced currently.

 Media Blasters/AnimeWorks also released the two Japanese shows that made up Voltron — Beast King GoLion and Armored Fleet Dairugger XV — each in their original, unedited Japanese form, with English subtitles.
 Volume 1 of GoLion was released on May 27, 2008, Volume 2 on August 12, 2008, and Volume 3 on November 25, 2008.
 GoLion was re-released as a complete chronology set with all 52 episodes on April 13, 2010.
 The first Dairugger XV DVD collection was released on February 23, 2010, the second Dairugger XV collection was released on May 25, 2010.
 The third and final collection was originally scheduled to be released in September 2010, but was repeatedly delayed and finally released on January 4, 2011.

 As of mid-2011, Classic Media (DreamWorks Classics) now owns the rights to Voltron on DVD.

-On September 24, 2019, Universal Pictures Home Entertainment released Voltron: Defender of the Universe: The Complete Collection on DVD and Blu-ray in Region 1, which includes the 3-disc set as well as all 72 episodes from Voltron 84 on DVD for the first time.
+On September 24, 2019, Universal Pictures Home Entertainment released Voltron: Defender of the Universe: The Complete Collection on DVD in Region 1, which includes all 124 episodes and Fleet of Doom.
 The series is also scheduled for DVD releases in the UK, France, Italy, Spain, and Germany.